What’s the Treatment for Lice?

 - If you’re using a lice shampoo, be sure to apply it over a sink or tub while you and your child are fully dressed.
 Don’t use the product while showering.
 You want to limit how much of it touches your body.

 The most common side effect of lice treatments is skin irritation.
-They may cause a temporary burning or stinging of the skin.
+They may cause a temporary burning or stinging.

-Lice can crawl off your body onto nearby items, like bedding, towels, and hats.
-But they need human blood to survive, so they don’t live long after they fall off the body.
+Lice can crawl off your body onto things nearby, like bedding, towels, and hats.
+But they need human blood to survive, so they don’t live long after they fall off your body.
 Try these tips to treat lice in your house:

+- Use heat.
 Wash any items used or worn by the person in hot water, and dry them on high heat.
-Lice and lice eggs (nits) die when exposed to temperatures greater than 128.3°F for more than 5 minutes.
-Wash jackets, hats, scarves, pillowcases, sheets, headbands -- any item that touched the skin or scalp.
+Lice and nits die when exposed to temperatures higher than 130 F for more than 5 minutes.
+Wash anything that touched the person’s skin or scalp, including jackets, hats, scarves, pillowcases, sheets, and headbands.

-Vacuum rugs, sofas, upholstery, other furniture, and floors to remove hairs that may have active lice eggs still attached.
+- Vacuum.
+Vacuum rugs, sofas, upholstery, other furniture, and floors to remove hairs that may have active lice eggs attached.

 If you have lice, try not to be embarrassed.
 It’s not a sign of disease or that you or your child is dirty.
 Even the cleanest people get it.
 Consider telling friends and teachers so they check their kids and classrooms and stop these pests from spreading.